wforbes/react-mui/README.md

 # react-mui

-Frontend web app project to learn React.js with the Material UI framework and the Vite build tool.
+Practice project to learn React.js with the Material UI framework and the Vite build tool.

 ## Learning resources